Detailed Action

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have a content of sugar alcohol of 3 to 15% by mass with respect to the total mass of the ink jet ink composition.
 As taught by Mielke, this would have been done for the purpose of including sugar alcohol as a useful solvent (col. 14, ll.
 26, 30-32) wherein some are particularly preferred solvents (col. 14, ll.
 55-56).

-Regarding claim 6, Mielke teaches examples of sugar alcohols having at least four OH groups, such as sorbitol, however Mielke does not teach wherein the sugar alcohol in the form of an aqueous solution at a concentration of 60 percent by mass has a viscosity of 35 mPa∙s or less.
+Regarding claim 6, Mielke teaches examples of sugar alcohols having at least four OH groups, such as sorbitol, however Mielke does not explicitly teach the property wherein the sugar alcohol in the form of an aqueous solution at a concentration of 60 percent by mass has a viscosity of 35 mPa∙s or less.

 Shur explicitly teaches the property of sorbitol in the form of an aqueous solution at a concentration of 60 percent by mass has a viscosity of 35 mPa∙s or less (26.0 mPa∙s; Table V, pp. 681).